 Putting text into images is an essential operation of image editing.
 Photopea offers a rich set of tools for working with text.
 Text is stored in PSD documents inside Type Layers, which have a thumbnail with a capital letter T on it.

-- Free text - defined by the point of origin.
-The text starts at that point and continues on a single line.
-Lines have to be broken manually (by hitting Enter).
+- Point text - defined by the point of origin.
+The text starts at that point and continues on a single line until the line break (Enter).

-- Constrained text - defined by the rectangle.
-Words are wrapped automatically into multiple lines to fill the rectangle.
+- Paragraph text - defined by the rectangle.
+Paragraphs are broken automatically into multiple lines to fill the rectangle.

 Creating a Type layer

 The Type tool is used for working with Type layers: .

 To create a Point text, choose a Type tool and click (press and release) the mouse at some place, which will become the origin.